sepehrmn/sepehrmn/README.md

 ## Expertise

-I mainly use Python and its ecosystem for AI/ML, but nowadays I am using TypeScript more and more.
+I mainly use Python and its ecosystem for AI/ML, sometimes using Rust and Typescript.

 Over the years, I've used many machine learning models, including reinforcement learning, different recurrent neural networks, Bayesian modeling, and various methods for clustering, classification, regression, and dimensionality reduction.